Skip to main content

 Catalog Page Review (page owners only)

 To review a catalog page, first open the link to your page in CourseLeaf NEXT.
-Click the brown "Edit Page" feature on the top left:
+Click the brown "Edit Page" button in the top left:

 Screenshot of catalog page in NEXT